Goutam-Kathuria/Goutamkathuria/README.md

 ## **About Me**

-I'm learning web development, and these are some of the projects I've built while exploring HTML, CSS, and JavaScript.
+I'm learning Android app development, and these are some of the projects I've built while exploring HTML, CSS, and JavaScript.

 ---